CWC_2950

 Content warning: the content below uses some anatomy/biological terms where it is important to be precise

-• Double excision with free nipple graft
+• Double Incision Mastectomy with or without free nipple graft

-• Peri-Areolar Incision
+• Peri-Areolar Mastectomy

 • Liposuction